Reference

 Inputs

-• schemes::NamedTuple this keyword argument is used to pass distretisation scheme information to flow solvers.
-See Numerical setup for details.
+postprocessthis keyword argument is used to pass any fields that need to be post-processed.
+See Post-processing for details.

 Example